 We will not use or share your medical information for reasons other than those described in this Notice unless you agree to this in writing.
-For example, you may want us to give medical information

-DCFS CMH CRR-3 Consent to Treatment Policy Attachment E - Notice of Privacy Practices REV.: Februrary 2016 to a certain person; we will only do this with your written approval.
-Like wise, we would not use your information for marketing, sell your information, or share psychotherapy notes without your written approval.
+For example, you may want us to give medical information to a certain person; we will do this only with your written approval.
+Likewise, we would not use your information for marketing, sell your information, or share psychotherapy notes without your written approval.